 Grooming

-Doberman Pinscher Shedding: How Much Do Doberman Pinschers Shed?
+Doberman Pinscher Shedding: How Much Do Dobermans Shed?

 Did your Doberman recently start shedding more than normal?
-In this article, we look at how often and how much fur the Doberman Pinscher actually sheds.
+I look at how often and how much fur the Doberman Pinscher actually sheds.
+I also share some tips on how to keep your pup's coat healthy.

 Doberman with Snow on Face

 The Doberman Pinscher is a very popular guardian breed that gets its aggressive reputation by properly guarding both home and land.
 These majestic pups have been used across the world as both protection dogs and property guardians for almost a century.
-They have a great reputation for being lower maintenance on the grooming side, but many potential owners want to know if Dobermans shed, and exactly how much, before bringing one home.
+They have a great reputation for being lower maintenance on the grooming side, but there is more to know about how much Dobermans shed.

 Let’s get this out of the way.
 Doberman Pinschers do shed.
-They are a single coated breed and they have “fur” not dog hair.
-There’s a difference between what’s considered dog hair and dog fur, by many owners.
+They are a single-coated breed, and they have “fur,” not dog hair.
+There’s a difference between what’s considered dog hair and dog fur by many owners.
 Breeds like the Poodle are considered to have hair because they shed less.
-Whereas dogs that have “fur” can be single or double coated, and tend to shed.
+Dogs that have “fur” can be single- or double-coated and tend to shed.

-So just how much to Dobermans shed?
-In the article below, we will jump into Doberman Pinscher shedding frequency, as well as the best ways to manage your Doberman’s hair on a regular basis.
+So, just how much do Dobermans shed?
+Let’s jump into it and learn all about the Doberman Pinscher shedding frequency, as well as the best ways to manage your Doberman’s hair on a regular basis.

 How Much Do Dobermans Shed?